citapress/citapress/content/books/a-luminous-halo-selected-writings-by-virginia-woolf/index.md

 - - -

 ## MRS. BENNET AND MR. BROWN

+*This is the first essay published under the first Hogarth Essays series by Hogarth Press.
+It was adapted from a lecture Woolf gave to members of the* *Cambridge Heretics Society.
+The Hogarth Essays series also published works by Vernon Lee, Gertrude Stein, and others.*

 It seems to me possible, perhaps desirable, that I may be the only person in this room who has committed the folly of writing, trying to write, or failing to write, a novel.
 And when I asked myself, as your invitation to speak to you about modern fiction made me ask myself, what demon whispered in my ear and urged me to my doom, a little figure rose before me—the figure of a man, or of a woman, who said, "My name is Brown.
 Catch me if you can."